candra-AI/Bangkit-Capston-K19/README.md

 ## Description
-Skin disease detectetion app, for people who are still unfamiliar with their skin disease so that they can be detected as quickly as possible and carry out prevention before going to the doctor.
+Skin disease detection app, for people who are still unfamiliar with their skin disease so that they can be detected as quickly as possible and carry out prevention before going to the doctor.

 ## Dependencies
 #### For Layout